 Georgia Centers for Independent Living

 Georgia’s local Centers for Independent Living (CILs) provide resources and assistance to seniors and residents with disabilities who desire to live independently in their communities.
-More information regarding living independently in your community and finding your Local Center for Independent Living.
+Find your local Center for Independent Living and learn more.

 - Family Caregiver Alliance